AlibabaCloudDocs/ecs/intl.en-US/API Reference/Cloud assistant/DescribeInvocations.md

 ## Description

--   After you run a command, it may not succeed or achieve the expected results.
-You can call this operation to query the actual execution results.
+-   After you run a command, the command may not succeed or achieve the expected results.
+You can call this operation to query the execution results.
--   You can query the execution information within the last two weeks.
+-   You can query the execution information that is generated in the last two weeks.
 A maximum of 100,000 pieces of execution information can be retained.

 ## Debugging

 [OpenAPI Explorer automatically calculates the signature value.
 For your convenience, we recommend that you call this operation in OpenAPI Explorer.
 OpenAPI Explorer dynamically generates the sample code of the operation for different SDKs.](https://api.aliyun.com/#product=Ecs&api=DescribeInvocations&type=RPC&version=2014-05-26)

-## Request Parameter
+## Request parameters

 |Parameter|Type|Required|Example|Description|
 |---------|----|--------|-------|-----------|